-Yet after watching disturbing videos on YouTube about how cows and chicken suffer before they land on our dinner table, and how unsanitary the processing conditions are, becoming a vegetarian is a natural and easy progression.
+Love to eat meat?
+Try this: watch disturbing videos on YouTube about how cows and chicken suffer before they land on our dinner table, and how unsanitary the processing conditions are.
+Becoming a vegetarian becomes SOOO much easier after seeing those awful videos.

 Don and I and also his sister Maria have been talking a lot about all the information we are now seeking out and “digesting” in this adventure of eating a mostly plant-based diet, and we certainly feel better about our actions toward other creatures and our environment when avoiding beef, pork, and chicken.